0xProject/EIPs/EIPS/eip-tbd.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

-Add a JSON-RPC method that returns the [state trie](https://github.com/ethereum/wiki/wiki/Patricia-Tree#state-trie) differences introduced by executing the transactions within a specific block.
+Add a JSON-RPC method that returns the [state trie](https://github.com/ethereum/wiki/wiki/Patricia-Tree#state-trie) diffs introduced by executing the transactions within a block.

 ## Abstract